-\ The coordinator for the programme of study reports to the Dean or to the Head of Department, depending on how the tasks related to quality assurance of the programme have been delegated.
-Where the Programme Leader reports to the Head of Department, follow-up can also be done by the Head of Department.
+^{} The study programme coordinator reports to the Dean or to the Head of Department, depending on how the tasks related to quality assurance of the programme have been delegated.
+Where the study programme coordinator reports to the Head of Department, follow-up can also be done by the Head of Department.